glow alternatives and similar packages

 Olric

-Distributed cache and key/value store.
-It can be used both as an embedded Go library and as a language-independent service. -
+Distributed in-memory object store.
+It can be used as an embedded Go library and a language-independent service. -

 go-sundheit